BRML/baxter_pick_and_place/README.md

 ## Installation

-The framework is implemented as several [ROS](http://www.ros.org/) packages that can be installed conveniently as described [here](install.md).
+The framework is implemented as and uses several [ROS](http://www.ros.org/) packages that can be installed conveniently as described [here](install.md).

 ## Usage